infchg/infchg.github.io/QI/readme.md

 - Steps taken: Theoretical [Physics-Based-Information-Models](#-Physics-Based-Information-Models) published with QKD examples.
 - Recent research on [QI-Tools-Applications](#-QI-Tools--Applications) with Hilbert space and Bloch sphere
-- Next proposal: inter-disciplinary collaboration [planned 2022-23](#planned-2022-23) nearby NYC, by bringging:
+- Next proposal: inter-disciplinary collaboration [planned 2022-23](#planned-2022-23) nearby NYC, by bringing:
    - Two decades achieving complex IT goals, by integrating Teams, Hardware, Instruments, Bus, Linux, Network, DevOps, Python, Cloud
-   - & Ability to understand the theory, matrix operators, eigenstates, ... and some notions learnt from experimentalists and qiskit
+   - & Ability to understand the theory, matrix operators, eigenstates, ... and some notions learnt from experimentalists and QisKit

 # Planned 2022-23